kubedb/docs/docs/guides/druid/gitops/gitops.md

 ---
-title: Kafka GitOps Guides
+title: Druid Gitops Guide
 menu:
     docs_{{ .version }}:
-    identifier: kf-gitops-guides
+        identifier: druid-gitops-guide
-    name: Gitops Kafka
+        name: Druid Gitops
-    parent: kf-gitops-kafka
+        parent: guides-druid-gitops
-    weight: 20
+        weight: 10
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---
 > New to KubeDB?
 Please start [here](/docs/README.md).

-# GitOps Kafka using KubeDB GitOps Operator
+# GitOps Druid using KubeDB GitOps Operator

-This guide will show you how to use `KubeDB` GitOps operator to create Kafka database and manage updates using GitOps workflow.
+This guide will show you how to use `KubeDB` GitOps operator to create Druid database and manage updates using GitOps workflow.

 ## Before You Begin